From de Sitter to anti-de Sitter singularity regularization: Theory and phenomenology: Regular black holes with Anti-de Sitter cores

 Here, $m_{\rm dS}$ is the Misner--Sharp--Hernandez mass of the de Sitter-Core solution and $\chi(r)$ is any function that interpolates between the asymptotic values

 with $\alpha,~\beta$ some positive constants.
 Among all the possible choices of $\chi$ function, we select the family

 where $\epsilon$ is some positive constant.
 In most RBHs it will be left equal to $1$, but we can take $0<\epsilon\ll 1$ to obtain AdSC versions of RBHs that are arbitrarily close to their dSC counterparts, except for an arbitrarily small central region.
 Since we are interested in magnifying the differences between these two types of cores, we stick to the choice~\eqref{Eq:ChiRBH} with $\epsilon=1$ throughout the rest of the paper unless stated otherwise.
+Similarly, $\ell$ denotes the regularization length scale that typically appears in regular black hole solutions.
+While it might naively be associated with the Planck scale, $\ell$ need not coincide with it.
+For instance, the quantum–gravitational effects responsible for regularizing the singularity may become relevant at the Planck density rather than at a Planck radius, leading to a different characteristic length.
+In addition, $\ell$ may transiently evolve to larger values in dynamical scenarios due to instabilities known to arise near inner horizons.
+For these reasons, in this work we treat $\ell$ as a free parameter, allowing us to explore a broader class of regular black hole and black hole mimicker geometries.
 Let us now discuss in detail the AdSC version of some of the best-known RBHs spacetimes.
+Throughout this work, we employ units with $G=c=1$, and we set the ADM mass to $M=1$ unless explicitly stated otherwise.